-- Denmark has implemented AVMS-directive 2018.
+Denmark has implemented AVMS-directive 2018.
 This means that videosharing platforms registered in Denmark are obliged to take appropriate measures to protect minors from content that may impair their physical, mental or moral development.
-One of these measures can be, if appropriate, establishing and operating age verification systems for users of video-sharing platforms.
+One of these measures can be, if appropriate, establishing and operating age verification systems for users of video-sharing

+- platforms.
 The same goes for audiovisual media service providers under Danish jurisdiction. - Traders selling tobacco, nicotine and alcohol products online are obligated to confirm that buyers declare that they are above the set age limit before a sale can go through.
 Currently, it is sufficient to have a pop-up box where you state whether you are above the age limit.
 However, in the near future, age verification will be required to be more effective.
-This could, for example, be done by using the current national eID-solution like MitID, the Danish digital identity system, or by creating a user using a passport or another valid legitimation.
+This could, for example, be done by using the current national eID-solution like MitID, the Danish digital identity system, or by creating a user using a passport or another valid legitimation. - Minors can access MitID from the age of 13 years.
+This is to access various self-service solutions, i.e. online banking or tax information for minors in spare time employment.
+However, the use of self-service solutions is contingent on the solution's own age limit, not the possession of MitID.